Wehda23/ps5-store/Backend/README.md

 # PlayStation Store Backend

 This project is about creating a playstation store which represents a simple E-commerce website using Flask as the backend technology.

+- Later updates to this README.md where it will include installation of the project and setup and Cloud hosting of the project only.

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Main Flask Application](#main-flask-application)